Unified Embodied VLM Reasoning with Robotic Action via Autoregressive Discretized Pre-training: appendix

 \subsubsection{Qualitative results of Generalized Embodied Reasoning}

 As shown in \Cref{fig:embodied_cot_viz}, we qualitatively demonstrate the model's robust generalization and spatial reasoning capabilities across diverse robotic platforms.
 We visualize three core outputs: task-oriented grounding, trajectory prediction, and chain-of-thought (CoT) inference, across a variety of tasks and scenes.
-These include real-world deployments on AgiBot G01, AgileX and ARX platforms, and a high-fidelity simulation environment AgiBot GenieSim\cite{2025geniesim}.
+These include real-world deployments on AgiBot G01, AgileX, and ARX platforms, and a high-fidelity simulation environment AgiBot GenieSim\cite{2025geniesim}.
 The results reported herein were obtained in a \emph{zero-shot} manner, necessitating no task-specific adaptation.
 This underscores the robust inherent generalization of our VLM across both spatial and causal reasoning dimensions.
 These findings validate the framework's efficacy in facilitating cross-embodiment transfer and operational robustness within unstructured real-world environments.